The inspiration for Taro Okamoto’s “Tower of the Sun” was a totem pole! (2011, Yonimoto Ai, interviewed)

-Taro Okamoto’s Tower of the Sun was inspired by the totem pole!
+Taro Okamoto’s inspiration for the Tower of the Sun was a totem pole!

-Ten years ago, in 2011, I visited the home (in Tokyo’s Kamata district) of Ai Shishimoto (age 101 at the time).
-Ai was the mother of the genius editor Shoji Otomo (the father of Japan’s Ultraman boom).
-On display in the entrance of her home was a hand-drawn illustration by the painter and manga artist Ippei Okamoto.
+Ten years ago, in 2011, I visited the home (in Kamata) of Ai Shijimoto (101 years old at the time), the mother of the genius editor Shoji Otomo (who created the Ultraman boom), and at the entrance was a painting by the painter and manga artist Ippei Okamoto.

-The vast grounds of Stanley Park are home to eight totem poles from seven tribes, including the indigenous Haida tribe.
+The vast Stanley Park Park.
+Within it, there are eight totem poles by seven tribes, including the indigenous Haida tribe.

-Seeing this, Taro Okamoto returned to Japan bearing the same sense of excitement that he had received from Okinawan culture and the pottery from Japan’s Jomon period.
-He also brought back many totem poles.
-It was one of those poles that was on display in the Shishimoto main house.
+When Taro Okamoto saw this, he returned to Japan with the same excitement as he had for Okinawan culture and Jomon pottery.
+He brought back many totem poles, one of which was displayed in the Yonjimoto House.

-Illustrated book “Remix Shonen Magazine Large Illustration 3” (1992): The lines and dots of Masaru Uchida and Shoji Otomo
+Mook Book “Remix Shonen Magazine Dai Zukyu” (1992): Dots and Lines by Masaru Uchida and Shoji Otomo